-- For more information on the source of your tap water, you can check out the list of resources compiled by the American Rivers
+- For more information on water resources and where tap water contaminantsmay come from, check out the list of resources compiled by the American Rivers

-While rivers and lakes are a substantial source for tap supplies in this country, much of what we drink comes from groundwater.
+While rivers and lakes are a substantial source of tap supplies in this country, much of what we drink comes from groundwater.
 These underground aquifers contain water that originates from rain that seeps into the soil.
-We can access these via natural springs or wells.
+Natural aquifers may contain water that is thousands of years old.
+We can access these resources via natural springs or wells.

 How Is Tap Water Filtered and Treated?

 Unless you get your water from a private well, your main supply will come from one of the nation's 150,000 public water systems.
 This water will undergo processing, filtration, and sanitization at a treatment facility before it reaches your faucet.
 The steps of this treatment process are as follows:

 Water gets to the treatment plant through a series of pipes and pumps.
 Most treatment centers for municipal systems that provide tap water use gravity to aid this process, and are placed in strategic locations to aid this goal.

 Water goes through an initial screening when it reaches the treatment area.
 This process usually consists of a large metal screen, designed to trap large debris such as fish, trees or branches, plants, and trash.

 Coagulation and flocculation take place to bind small particles in the water together and filter them out.
 The treatment centers achieve this process by adding chemicals with a positive charge (known as coagulants) to the supply.
 Common coagulants include ferrous sulfate, aluminum sulfate, and activated silica.
 These bind to the negatively charged dirt particles and form much larger particles called floc.
 This kind of tap water contaminant is easier to catch and eliminate.

 Sedimentation and Clarification